Skip to content

 When to Use MobSF

-MobSF is an excellent choice for teams that want a free, self-hosted mobile security testing solution.
+MobSF is a strong choice when you need a free, self-hosted mobile security testing setup.
+It’s particularly useful for:

-• Penetration testers need a comprehensive analysis environment
+• Penetration testers who need a single tool covering static and dynamic analysis